EnFlorian/personal-website/README.md

 # 💻 Personal Website

-##### Markii is a browser-based Markdown previewer and editor that lets the user write, preview, and store markdown documents locally.
+##### My personal website.
+The site is fully responsive and includes a hero, about, portfolio, and contact section.
+The form submission is handled on the clientside which allows the site to be hosted on most static website hosting platforms.

 ## 📖 Features
  - Fully Responsive
  - Darkmode
  - Pure (S)CSS
+ - Clientside Form Submissions

 ## 👩‍💻 Live Demo